drzobin/ddmail_ansible/README.md

-# ddmail_ansible
+# Intro
 Ansible for ddmail, ddmail is a e-mail system/service for reasonable paranoid people who value privacy and security.
+A current production example can be found at www.ddmail.se

 # Operating system
 Developt for and tested on debian 12.

-# Installation and setup for dev and prod
+# Installation and setup for dev
 export EDITOR=[your editor of choise]<br>

 [your editor of choise] environments/dev/hosts<br>